 PrEP coverage is the estimated percentage of individuals with indications for PrEP classified as having been prescribed PrEP.

 Have questions?
-Find answers to frequently asked questions about the Dashboard and the data behind the six EHE indicators.
 Since AHEAD is an evolving and responsive resource, our FAQs are updated regularly based on user feedback.
-Check out the most recent additions here.View FAQs >
+Check out all of the FAQs including the most recent additions here.View FAQs >